AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 ## Taking a course {#consumingnbspacourse}

 After enrolling to a course, you can start taking up the course, by clicking Start on the course.
-Alternatively, click **Courses **in** Learning** tab.
+Alternatively, click **[!UICONTROL Courses]** in **[!UICONTROL Learning]** tab.
 Choose a course that you would like to start taking up.

 If you are yet to start a course, click the Start button next to the course title.